MEGen: Generative Backdoor into Large Language Models via Model Editing: Related Work

 \subsection{Model Editing}

-Model editing in large language models aims to modify specific knowledge within LLMs without retraining the entire model.
-Model editing methods can be categorized into two main approaches: by external mechanisms and internal parameter modification.
+Model editing in LLMs aims to modify specific knowledge within LLMs without retraining the entire model.
+Existing editing methods can be categorized into two main approaches: by external mechanisms and internal parameter modification.
 The approaches using external mechanisms share the common feature of not directly altering the model's original parameters to update knowledge. \cite{mitchell2022memory,hartvigsen2023aginggracelifelongmodel,huang2023transformerpatchermistakeworthneuron}.
 The introduction of additional parameters makes the editing traces more detectable.
-The other approach involves directly modifying model parameters, which offers stronger concealment and specificity \cite{tan2024massiveeditinglargelanguage,meng2023locatingeditingfactualassociations,li2024pmetprecisemodelediting}. \citet{mitchell2022fastmodeleditingscale} uses hypernetworks to learn how to adjust the model's weights for specific knowledge updates. \citet{meng2023locatingeditingfactualassociations,meng2023masseditingmemorytransformer} analyze the model to pinpoint the positions requiring knowledge updates, then locally update the weights at those positions.
-The evaluation of model editing involves edit success rate, scalability, and locality.
-These metrics mean that content related to the editing subject should always be modified regardless of how it is rephrased (scalability), while content that is merely similar but not directly targeted should retain its original form (locality).
-This aligns with the goal of our backdoor attack: when the trigger is present, the model's output is manipulated, but in the absence of the trigger, the model's behavior remains unchanged.
+The other approach involves directly modifying the model parameters, which offers stronger stealthiness and specificity \cite{tan2024massiveeditinglargelanguage,meng2023locatingeditingfactualassociations,li2024pmetprecisemodelediting}. \citet{mitchell2022fastmodeleditingscale} used hypernetworks to learn how to adjust the model's weights for specific knowledge updates. \citet{meng2023locatingeditingfactualassociations,meng2023masseditingmemorytransformer} analyzed the model to pinpoint the positions requiring knowledge updates, then locally update the weights at those positions.
+These techniques have demonstrated applicability across various LLMs and parameter scales.
+In addition, some studies investigate issues related to cumulative editing. \citet{gu-etal-2024-model} has shown that 5-30 edits hardly affect the general performance of LLMs and cumulative or latent issues can be mitigated by improving the editing approach \cite{fang2025alphaedit}.

+In this paper, our approach achieves broad scalability while enhancing the efficiency of backdoor injection and minimizing the impact on the model's performance by leveraging advanced model editing techniques.